PablitoBueno/pcMonitor/README.md

 AdjustThread Class: Runs the adjustment process in a separate thread to prevent freezing the user interface.
 CoreCanvas Class: Displays a graphical representation of CPU cores and their frequencies.

-Contributing

-Feel free to fork the repository, create issues, or send pull requests.
-Any improvements or bug fixes are welcome!
-License